Updated: June 16, 2021

-When humans age, our hair turns either white or gray.
-Redheads are always told that they will only go white.
+When humans age, hair turns either white or gray.
+Redheads are usually told that they will only go white.
 However, a Stanford University study is saying redheads could potentially turn gray too.

 The more eumelanin in the hair, the darker the hair will be.
 The more phomelanin in the hair, the redder the hair will be.